 Flurry of diplomatic contacts fuel Iran deal speculation

-WASHINGTON (AP) — A flurry of diplomatic activity and reports of major progress suggest that indirect talks between the U.S. and Iran may be nearing a conclusion.
+WASHINGTON (AP) — A flurry of diplomatic activity and reports of major progress suggest indirect talks between the United States and Iran may be nearing a conclusion.
 That’s despite efforts by U.S. officials to play down chances of an imminent deal that would bring Washington and Tehran back into compliance with the 2015 nuclear deal.
-The U.S. and Britain on Monday denied Iranian reports that any agreement was at hand with Iran for a swap of American and British prisoners.
+The U.S. and Britain on Monday denied Iranian reports any agreement was at hand with Iran for a swap of American and British prisoners.
 Such an agreement could be a confidence-building measure to revive the nuclear deal.
+A U.S. return to the deal would be the biggest foreign policy initiative of Joe Biden’s presidency so far.